 This document sets out the Data Sharing and Processing Agreement between Life on Time Limited (LOT) in respect of its software product YouHQ and its use by your educational establishment1 (the “Establishment”) with regards to the sharing of data relating to individual children, parents and/or guardians, employees and others associated with the Establishment.

-YouHQ’s Data Sharing and Processing Agreement is based around the principles of the Data Protection Act 1998 and other relevant legislation, guidance2 and advice.
+YouHQ’s Data Sharing and Processing Agreement is based around the principles of the Data Protection Act 1998 and other relevant legislation, guidance and advice.

-YouHQ is LOT’s web-based software package that helps educational establishments monitor and improve wellbeing and personal development. youHQ allows students to set goals and actions, create ideas and also have access to wellbeing & PSHE content. youHQ stores users data, including personal ideas and goals, along with email addresses and names.
+YouHQ is LOT’s web-based software package that helps educational establishments monitor and improve wellbeing and personal development. youHQ allows students to set goals and actions, create ideas and also have access to wellbeing & PSHE content. youHQ stores users data, including personal ideas, goals, mood/wellbeing scores along with email addresses and names..

 Roles and Responsibilities